nnaumenko/metaf/readme.md

 [Live demo: Short weather summary for aerodromes near your location based on METAR/TAF weather data](https://nnaumenko.gitlab.io/metaf/examples/summary.html).

 [Live demo: Decode METAR or TAF report and explain in English language](https://nnaumenko.gitlab.io/metaf/examples/explain.html).

-This project focuses on using METAR and TAF parsing with Webassembly, however the library is has no dependencies and can be used in other environments.

 Metaf can do the following: